 SB-1 STATE FUNDING AVAILABLE

-On April 28, 2017 the Governor approved the new transportation funding plan entitled, “Road and Repair Accountability Act 2017” also known as the Senate Bill (SB-1), which increased funding to local agencies for road maintenance projects.
-As a result, DPW will be receiving approximately $538 Million in new funding over the next ten years for road maintenance purposes.
-The State’s funding increases will be phased in over time.
+On April 28, 2017, the Governor approved the new transportation funding plan entitled, “Road Repair and Accountability Act of 2017” also known as the Senate Bill (SB-1), which increased funding to local agencies for road maintenance projects.
+As a result, DPW will be receiving approximately $538 Million in new funding over ten years for road maintenance purposes.
+The State’s funding increases was phased in over time.
 This funding provides new opportunities to address DPW’s significant road resurfacing needs.
 On May 2, 2017, the County Board of Supervisors (Board) directed staff to use the new funding to pursue additional resurfacing projects and achieve a Pavement Condition Index (PCI), a commonly used pavement rating system, of 70 out of 100.
-At the start of our Program our PCI was 60.
-DPW’s current PCI is 62.
+At the start of our Program, our PCI was 60.

 DPW must respond to unforeseen occurrences such as natural disasters, public safety emergencies, and other changes that could affect future project funding availability.
-Unexpected changes in DPW’s annual program may be necessary to accommodate changing needs throughout the County, but the resurfacing program presented here is anticipated projects DPW plans to accomplish in the next few years.
+Unexpected changes in DPW’s annual program may be necessary to accommodate changing needs throughout the County, but the resurfacing program presented here are anticipated projects DPW plans to accomplish in the next few years.

 DPW’S PROGRAM GOAL

-DPW's goal is to identify the most effective means to properly maintain the County roads and keep them safe and passable for the residents and roadway users.
+DPW's goal is to identify the most effective means to properly maintain County roads and keep them safe and passable for residents and roadway users.
 DPW’s engineers continuously survey roads for the annual program to determine the most cost effective and appropriate surface treatments to apply.
 These surface treatments can range from a simple slurry seal to a more significant removal and replacement of the entire asphalt surface.
-Once the field work is complete, more specifics will be provided here on this website to identify the type of surface treatments DPW will use for each individual road segment.
+Once the field work is complete, more specifics will be provided on this website to identify the type of surface treatments DPW will use for each individual road segment.

 DPW’s annual resurfacing program is routinely updated as the plan evolves.
 DPW has prepared project lists of road segments for future year(s), and they are included on this site.
 Typically, construction for each year of road maintenance projects occurs in the warmer summer months.